bhavya01/Pac-Man/README.md

 # Pac-Man
-My solutions to Pacman project from UCB
+This repository contains my solutions to the Pac-Man projects from Intro to Artificial Intelligence class at UC Berkeley